 - Subscription Tracker (premium).
 Track, manage or cancel unwanted subscriptions from one easy-to-use interface.

 - Electric Saver (premium).
 Users in select locales with deregulated energy can have Truebill find the best Kw of electricity for you.

 - Outage Monitor (premium).
 Get a free credit when cable or internet goes out in your area.

 Getting started with Truebill is easy and takes less than a few minutes.
 You can sign up on the website or download one of the two apps: iOS or Android.

 Signing up is free and grants you access to the core services of Truebill.
-Truebill is primarily a financial management tool which will help you understand where you can save money.
+Truebill is primarily a personal finance tool which will help you understand where you can save money.